oracle-quickstart/oci-o11y-solutions/knowlege-content/Enterprise-Manager/README.md

 It also starts collecting basic metrics along with enabling baseline and anomoly detection.

 ## Management Dashboard
 Once all the services are enabled we can create dashboard and customise it.
-Here we are giving a sample [dashboard](knowlege-content/Enterprise-Manager/dashboards/Enterprise-Manager-Monitoring-Dashboard.json) which can be imported to your tenancy.
+Here we are giving a sample [dashboard](dashboards) which can be imported to your tenancy.
+To import this you can , Go to Observability and Management --> Logging Analytics --> Dashboards --> Click on Import Dashboard.

 <img width="1386" alt="image" src="https://github.com/user-attachments/assets/d870f741-6430-495d-a777-8462eadfefdf">

 ## Optional Services